boldbi/bold-bi-docs/docs/faq/how-to-resolve-bold-bi-application-pool-crashing.md

 * httpCompression

-The `Brotli Compression` is a 64-bit dll and it could cause the `Bold BI` 32-bit application to crash due to the bit difference.
-Therefore, you need to exclude the Brotli references for the Bold BI application.
+The `Brotli Compression` is a 64bit dll and it could stop the `Bold BI` 32bit application due to its bit difference.
+So you need to exclude the Brotli references for Bold BI application.

-To remove the `Brotli Compression` references, follow the steps below:
+Follow the below steps to remove the `Brotli Compression` references,

-1. Go to the location `C:\Windows\System32\inetsrv\Config\applicationHost.config`.
+1. Go to the `C:\Windows\System32\inetsrv\Config\applicationHost.config` location.

-2. Open the `applicationHost.config` file and locate the Brotli compression references added in the sections mentioned above.
+2. Open the `applicationHost.config` file and you can see the brotli compression references which are added in the below sections,

    **globalModules reference**